kdog3682/mathematical/0.1.0/src/dialogue.typ

   )
 }
 #let dialogue(dialogue, metadata) = {
+  // can pass in sys.inputs (for version 0.11.0)
+  let inputs = sys.inputs
   let margin = (top: 1in, left: 1in, right: 1in, bottom: 0.85in)
   set page(footer: {
     counter(page).display(number => {